Cataract Surgery FAQ's

 - LenSx cataract surgery-laser-assisted cataract surgery

 - Arcuate Keratotomy or Limbal Relaxing Incision-a surgical technique to reduce your astigmatism

 - Toric IOL-an intraocular lens that helps correct astigmatism

-Only you and your Ophthalmologist will be able to decide if any of these options are right for you.
+Only you and your ophthalmologist will be able to decide if these options are right for you.
 The cost for these investments can be discussed during your eye examination.

 How soon may I return to work?

-Many people are able to return to work within 2-3 days, depending on your occupation.
+Many people are able to return to work within 2-3 days, depending on their occupation.
 Consult with your ophthalmologist about how soon you may return to work after cataract surgery.

 What are my restrictions after cataract surgery?